-The BVI Data Protection Act (DPA) was passed in April 2021 and is expected to be in full force during 2021.
+The BVI Data Protection Act (DPA) was passed in April 2021 and came into full force on 9 July, 2021.

 Drafted around a set of EU-style data protection principles to which data controllers must adhere, personal data must be collected in a fair and transparent manner and only be used and disclosed for purposes properly understood and agreed to by data subjects.
 Any personal data collected must be adequate, kept up-to-date and should not be retained for longer than is necessary to fulfil the collection purposes.